 - Central in Saruman of Many Devices shows Saruman the future where he ends up as this — his army destroyed and he himself stabbed by his former minion while attempting to take over the Shire out of vengeance — as a means to get him to go along with his plans for progress.

 - Back to the Future:

 - In the first movie, Biff in has gone from George McFly's bullying supervisor to waxing George's car, after Marty goes back in time and teaches his dad to stand up to Biff.
 It sort of works out for everyone, since Biff now has a little humility and runs his own detailing business.
 Of course he isn't fantastically rich, but at least he doesn't own the world.

 - They also mention in the Secrets of the Back to the Future Trilogy featurette that the chest pains and collapse he goes through after returning to 2015 are possibly the result of Lorraine shooting him dead sometime in the early '90s — either because she was sick of his abuse or she found out that he murdered George.
-In any event, regular Biff may be a loser by 2015, but rich Biff, for all his money and power, ended up dead by then.
+In any event, regular Biff may be a loser by 2015, but rich Biff, for all his money and power, ends up dead by then.